ROS-inante/ROSinante/README.md

 For details on them, please see the appropriate chapter in the [thesis](/thesis).

 # Licensing
-Please not that the indivdual submodules are licensed under their own terms and do not fall under the licensing terms of this repository.
+Please note that the indivdual submodules are licensed under their own terms and do not fall under the licensing terms of this repository.